Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Can the vendor solution be deployed in a manner that suits your needs?

 For most organizations, software is ideally delivered as a cloud-based service, where you have access to easy scalability and rapid software updates.
-Most automation solutions can be deployed through the public cloud like many other applications, but for some customers the option to choose an on-premises deployment could satisfy some regulatory or security requirement they have and give more control back to the customer.
+Most orchestration solutions can be deployed through the public cloud like many other applications, but for some customers the option to choose an on-premises deployment could satisfy some regulatory or security requirement they have and give more control back to the customer.
 If a solution enables flexible deployment options, your organization can select whichever option best matches needs and requirements, enabling more user and organizational confidence.

 Why It Matters